 Jury:

-A jury composed of filmmakers, academics, social activists, and film industry professionals from the U.S., Latin America, and beyond will judge the entries.
+A jury composed of filmmakers, academics, social activists, and film industry professionals from the U.S., Latin America, Canada, and beyond will judge the entries.

 ------